netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/server-auth.md

-# TLS server authentication support in Netscaler using the Citrix ingress controller
+# TLS server authentication support in Netscaler using the Netscaler ingress controller

 [Server authentication](https://docs.citrix.com/en-us/citrix-adc/13/ssl/server-authentication.html) allows a client to verify the authenticity of the web server that it is accessing.
 Usually, the Netscaler device performs SSL offload and acceleration on behalf of a web server and does not authenticate the certificate of the Web server.
 However, you can authenticate the server in deployments that require end-to-end SSL encryption.